crippy/Flex-Nav/README.md

 # Flexbox Playground

-Experirmental project with Flexbox layout featuring a navigational element.
+Experimental project with Flexbox layout featuring a navigational element.
 Feel free to use and adapt to your own personal needs.

 ## Features